a-orangetree/College_Football_Scrape/README.md

 I am currently working on bringing in individual game statistics.

-The attached CFBData DB is a sample database showes the tables and data to be expected.
+The attached CFBData DB is a sample database which shows the tables and data to be expected.

 ##REQUIREMENTS